 Advanced Introduction to the Federal Reserve

-This 45-minute presentation details the structure of the Federal Reserve as a central bank and its policy responsibilities.
+This 45-minute presentation details the structure of the Federal Reserve as a decentralized, central bank and its policy responsibilities.
 Topics covered include:

 - What is the Federal Reserve System?